-No work was performed on the MOGC deposit geometallurgical study during the quarter ended September 30, 2022.
+No work was performed on the MOGC deposit geometallurgical study during the quarter ended September 2022.

-On November 30, 2022, the Company reported the completion of the 2022 core drilling program at its Lac Tétépisca graphite property.
-The 2022 program which commenced on March 3, 2022, and ended on November 17, 2022, consisted of systematic resource definition drilling at depth on the Company's Manicouagan Ouest Graphitic Corridor ("MOGG") deposit together with exploration drilling at the nearby West Limb and Southwest MOGC geophysical (MAG-TDEM) targets
+Subsequent to the quarter ended September 30, 2022, on November 30, 2022, the Company reported the completion of the 2022 core drilling program at its Lac Tétépisca graphite property.
+The 2022 program which commenced on March 3, 2022, and ended on November 17, 2022, consisted of systematic resource definition drilling at depth on the Company's Manicouagan Ouest Graphitic Corridor

+("MOGG") deposit together with exploration drilling at the nearby West Limb and Southwest MOGC geophysical (MAG-TDEM) targets

-2022 core drilling program highlights1:
+2022 core drilling program Highlights1: